KhronosGroup/glTF-Sample-Assets/Models/CarbonFibre/README.md

 ## Summary

-Example of clearcoat applied to a ball with a simulated carbon fiber surface.
+Example of anisotropy applied to a ball with a simulated carbon fiber surface.

 ## Operations